Sejong Insider

 Exposure Control

 Systems monitor outcome concentration and sudden volume shifts.
-Odds may be adjusted to rebalance exposure instead of signaling probability changes.
+Odds may be adjusted to rebalance exposure rather than signal changes in probability.

 Structural Safeguards